xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 * The data can be stored in an index bit-reversed manner, so that it can be passed into an FFT without having to do any preprocessing.

+There is also an optional high resolution delay, running at up to 384kHz, that can be used to add to the signal path channel specific delays.
+This can be used for high resolution delay and sum bemforming.

 Hardware characteristics
 ------------------------